Writing TypeScript Declaration Files for JavaScript Projects

 Triple-Slash Directives

-Older code often uses triple-slash directives to reference declaration files:
+Older code often uses triple-slash directives to reference declaration files.
+These were the original way to include type references before tsconfig.json gained widespread support:

 /// <reference path="./types.d.ts" />